|Settled by||Provide info|

 In the rest of the 1980s decade law enforcement stepped up their patrols and tracking of gang members and it was claimed that the community was calming down; however, gang membership was actually growing within the small section bounded by York Road, Irving Park Road and Jefferson Street.
 Green Street had the worst reputation as being the most dangerous street in town.
 The Bensenville community still had not succumb to any issues with gang related murders yet until October of 1991.

 The heavy amount of reporting on the Campos murder definitely caused the Bensenville police to step up their patrols and anti-gang policies, which resulted in the gangs having far less power and activity within that small section of the suburb.
 On the downside, the frequent stories of that murder gave Bensenville a bad reputation to the point where people thought the whole neighborhood was rotten and dangerous, but in reality only one small part of the town was a little rough but definitely not dangerous.
-Over the years several gangs from Chicago did establish a foothold in this community such as: Spanish Cobras, C- Notes, Two Six, Insane Dragons, Latin Counts, City Knights and Maniac Latin Disciples.
+Over the years several gangs from Chicago did establish a foothold in this community such as: C- Notes, Two Six, Insane Dragons, Latin Counts, and City Knights.
 The Latin Kings remained one of the larger gangs in this neighborhood.

 Most of the gang activity and slightly rougher area was ordered to be vacated in the 2000s-decade since O’Hare Airport wanted to do an expansion in the area.
 For years all the old homes and the once troubled apartments on Hamilton Street remained vacant, looking like a ghost town with boarded up homes, closed down, shuttered businesses, until in 2013 everything was completely razed and now the area is taken over by O’Hare completely.
 This also ended the legacy of most of the gang activity in this suburb.